Rafik365/Fuely/README.md

-# fuely

-This graduation project aims to develop an AI model that predicts vehicle fuel consumption based on various input parameters such as speed, distance, weight, and environmental factors.

-## 📌 Project Overview

-Fuel efficiency is a growing concern worldwide due to environmental and economic reasons.
-This project leverages machine learning techniques to predict fuel consumption and assist in designing more eco-friendly and efficient vehicles.
+# 🚗 Fuely – Fuel Consumption Prediction App

+**Fuely** is a mobile application built with Flutter that helps users estimate fuel consumption for vehicles using machine learning.
+It allows users to input vehicle details and trip parameters, then returns an accurate prediction of the fuel required using a trained AI model.

+---

+## 📱 About the App

+This project was developed as a graduation project to address the increasing need for eco-friendly and cost-effective trip planning.
+The app leverages an ML model trained using Python and libraries such as XGBoost and Scikit-learn to make accurate predictions based on real vehicle data.

+---

-## 📊 Features
+## 🎯 Features

-- Predicts fuel consumption in liters based on multiple input parameters.
+- Predicts fuel consumption based on input parameters (e.g., distance, speed, engine size).
+- Clean and interactive mobile UI.
+- Uses a trained XGBoost regression model for predictions.
-- Trained on real or simulated vehicle data.
+- Model built with real vehicle datasets.
-- Includes performance evaluation metrics (MAE, RMSE, R²).
-- Easy to use for both technical and non-technical users.
+- Simple, real-time results.

+---

 ## 🛠️ Technologies Used

+### Mobile App:
+- Flutter
+- Dart

+### Machine Learning:
 - Python
-- Pandas
-- NumPy
+- XGBoost
 - scikit-learn
-- TensorFlow / Keras *(if used)*
-- Matplotlib / Seaborn
-- Flutter
-- Dart
+- pandas
-- Open Weather API
+- numpy
-- Google Maps API
+- matplotlib